ajay-ramasubramanian/AlphaTrader-Stock-Data-Engineering-and-Predictive-Modeling/README.md

 ### Step 4: **View the transformed data from Postgres data warehouse**

 - Using Power BI Desktop:
 Open Power BI Desktop (if not installed, it should be installed first).
-In the home ribbon, click on Get Data, then proceed with more options where a Postgres SQL connector can be found.
-Upon clicking this connector, a window will appear prompting for server and database names.
-In the server field, type: `localhost:5434`, and in the database field type: spotify_db.
-If this is the first time logging into PostgreSQL, another window will prompt for database username and password.
+- In the home ribbon, click on Get Data, then proceed with more options where a Postgres SQL connector can be found.
+- Upon clicking this connector, a window will appear prompting for server and database names.
+In the server field, type: `localhost:5434`, and in the database field type: `spotify_db`.
+- If this is the first time logging into PostgreSQL, another window will prompt for database username and password.
 The database username is `spotify`, and the password is `spotify_pass`.
-All tables in the database will now be accessible along with their contents.
+- All tables in the database will now be accessible along with their contents.
 - Using Docker Compose Exec Command:
   Open a terminal and type `docker-compose exec postgres-warehouse bash`.
 This command opens a bash terminal inside the PostgreSQL warehouse container.
-Next, type `psql -U spotify -d spotify_db` to connect to the database.
+- Next, type `psql -U spotify -d spotify_db` to connect to the database.
 To view all tables in this database, type `\d` in the terminal.
 Traditional SQL commands like `SELECT * FROM <TABLE_NAME>;` can be used to explore table contents.

-### Scaling Considerations

-### Future Enhancements

 ### License
 This project is licensed under the MIT License.